 Where can you plan your train and bus route?

 There’s also a little restaurant called ‘Le Chalet du Pont de Belleheid’.
-Its address is Chemin de Belle Heid 15, 4845 Jalhay.
 Right next to it, you can find a little food stand that sells Belgian beer and waffles.
 Take it easy on the beer though, or you might end up like this guy:

 There’s water everywhere because you’re hiking next to rivers and streams most of the time.
 You can carry as little as 0.5L of water or nothing at all and drink directly from water sources (after filtering it, of course).

 I had cell service 90% of the time.
-At the top of the hills where I slept I even had a good enough 4G signal to watch the newest episode of my favorite TV show!
+On most hills I even had a strong 4G coverage.

 You can’t go wrong with this trail if you’re in the neighborhood.
 If you’re like me and love singletracks next to streams and rivers, you won’t be disappointed.
 Keep in mind, however, that certain parts of this trail (at trailheads and near parking lots) can be quite busy in the summer.
 If you’re like me and prefer to hike in solitude, that may be a problem.